 To promote fairness among candidates, the Act imposes a limit on election expenses for each position.
 This limit is based on the number of persons found on the list of electors.

 At of the end of nomination period, the official agent of a candidate elected without opposition may no longer incur or authorize expenses for that person.

-After receiving and verifying the election expense returns, the municipal treasurer will reimburse 70% of the expenses entered in the return that were incurred and paid in accordance with the Act.
+After receiving and verifying a return of election expenses, the treasurer of the municipality will reimburse 70% of the expenses reported in the return, provided they were incurred and paid in accordance with the Act.
 To be eligible for such a reimbursement, a candidate needs to meet one of the following criteria:

 According to the Act respecting school elections to elect certain members of the boards of directors of English-language school service centres, an election expense is the cost of any goods or services used during the election period for: